Vectornator vs Graphic vs Affinity Designer: Battle Of The Vector Apps

 With Continuous Export, every change you make in Affinity Designer would automatically be pushed to your animation software.

-If every tweak to the spacing between two eyes or a subtle change in the color of a hat involves the aggravation of exporting and importing, you’re less likely to experiment or play around to get exactly the impact you’re looking for.
+If every tweak or change involves the aggravation of exporting and importing, you’re less likely to experiment or play around to get exactly the impact you’re looking for.

 Manipulate Vectors and Rasters